1-877-929-7245

 About the tour

-Mysterious Machu Picchu and the gleaming treasures of the Andes are unveiled on this unique South American adventure.
+Encounter mysterious Machu Picchu and the gleaming treasures of the Andes on this extraordinary South American adventure.

-Uncover Lima, Peru's colorful and historic capital, and the shimmering 'White City' of Arequipa before heading high into the Andes to admire the breathtaking Colca Canyon, where majestic condors soar.
+Uncover Lima, Peru's colorful and historic capital, and the "White City" of Arequipa before heading high into the Andes to the breathtaking Colca Canyon, where condors soar through the peaks and valleys.

-Sail to the reed islands of Lake Titicaca, home to welcoming indigenous peoples, and unwind on a scenic rail journey to Cusco on board the Titicaca Train.
-Marvel at the lost cities and spectacular temples of the Inca's Sacred Valley.
+Sail to the fascinating floating islands of Lake Titicaca created from reeds by the resident Uru people, take a scenic journey to Cusco on the Titicaca Train, and marvel at the lost cities and spectacular temples of the Inca's Sacred Valley.

 Unforgettable Experiences

-Walk amongst the iconic lost city and its many Incan treasures, including the Temple of Three Windows and the sacred sundial, and marvel at the view of this breathtaking hilltop settlement.
+Walk among the world-famous lost city and its many Incan treasures, including the Temple of Three Windows and the sacred sundial, and marvel at the views of this breathtaking hilltop settlement.

 View condors in the spectacular Colca Canyon